Dipeshk98/project021-backend/README.md

 Before installing local dynamoDB, make sure you have Java Runtime Engine (JRE) version 6.x or newer:

 ```
-brew cask install java # Or, you can install it manually on the official website
+brew install java # Brew is only valid on Mac.
+Or, you can install it manually on the official Java website.

+# brew indicates some instruction to install Java, please follow them
 ```

 You also need to install a local dynamodb: